 Financial Ratios Comparison

-In the table below, I present a comparative analysis of key financial ratios for Cisco Systems, Inc. (CSCO) and Fortinet, Inc. (FTNT).
-This will help you assess their financial health and performance.
+In this section, I present a comparative analysis of the most recent financial ratios for Cisco Systems, Inc. (CSCO) and Fortinet, Inc. (FTNT).

 | Metric | CSCO | FTNT |